 - 1.1.3.1 "Buckling" is used as a generic term to describe the strength of structures, generally under in-plane compressions and/or shear.
-The buckling strength or capacity can take into account the internal redistribution of loads depending on the situation. - 1.1.3.2 Buckling capacity with allowance for redistribution of load (Method 1).
-This defines the upper bound value of the buckling capacity and represents the maximum load the panel can carry without suffering major permanent set and is effectively the ultimate load carrying capacity of a panel.
-The buckling capacity is taken as the load that results in the first occurrence of membrane yield stress anywhere in the stiffened panel.
-In calculating this, load redistribution within the structure is taken into account.
-This redistribution of load is a result of elastic buckling of component plates, such as the plating between the stiffeners.
-For slender structures the capacity calculated using this method is typically higher than the ideal elastic buckling stress (minimum Eigen-value).
-For stocky panels, the first occurrence of membrane yield stress will occur before any load redistribution can occur, see below.
+The buckling strength or capacity can take into account the internal redistribution of loads depending on the situation. - 1.1.3.2 Buckling capacity accepting local elastic plate buckling with load redistribution is referred to as Method 1.
+The buckling capacity is the load that results in the first occurrence of membrane yield stress anywhere in the stiffened panel.
+Buckling capacity based on this principle gives a lower bound estimate of ultimate capacity, or the maximum load the panel can carry without suffering major permanent set.
+Method 1 buckling capacity assessment utilizes the positive elastic post-buckling effect for plates and accounts for load redistribution between the structural components, such as between plating and stiffeners.
+For slender structures the